 4. Select and critically use methods and tools common to the analysis, and evaluation of learning interventions appropriate to context.

 5. Explain and critically appraise the role of coaching and mentoring in the workplace.

-6. Recognise, continually improve and develop their own practices and processes of learning in relation to their own employability and career aspirations.
+6. Reflect on, continually improve and develop their own professional and ethical learning and practice in relation to their own employability and career aspirations.